Robust Distance Covariance: Empirical results

 To thoroughly compare the methods we use 16 data settings.
 We consider 10 bivariate settings, based on \cite{chaudhuri2019fast} and \cite{Reshef2018}.
 In addition we study 6 multivariate settings, following the simulation in \cite{szekely2007}.
 An overview of the bivariate simulation settings is given in Figure~\ref{fig:simsettings_bivariate}.
 For each setting we generate 2000 samples according to the specified distributions.
 On each of these samples, we then execute a permutation test with $\lfloor(200+5000/n)\rfloor$ permutations and a significance level of $0.1$ as in \cite{szekely2007}.

 We first discuss the results of the bivariate settings.
-We present the most interesting results here, and refer to Section \ref{suppmat:powersim} of the Supplementary Material for the results on the other settings, which gave more moderate and qualitatively similar results.
+We present the most interesting results here, and refer to Section~E of the Supplementary Material for the results on the other settings, which gave more moderate and qualitatively similar results.
 Figure \ref{fig:powersim_univariate} shows the results of the power simulation on the quadratic, square, cosine and circle setups.
 We see that all methods perform reasonably well and usually achieve a high power for sample sizes of $n = 100$ and upwards.
 An exception is the circle setup, where all methods require a higher sample size to achieve a satisfactory power level.
 Interestingly, the classical $\dCor$ performs worst here, with the $\dCor$ after rank transform as a second.
 The biloop $\dCor$ and $\dCor$ after normal scores perform similarly and are on top.

 Figure~\ref{fig:simsettings_multivariate} summarizes the multivariate settings.
-The power for the first four of these, with Gaussian data and various multivariate $t$-distributions, is plotted in Figure~\ref{fig:powersim_multivariate1} for the same methods.
+The power for the first four of these, with Gaussian data and various multivariate $t$-distributions, is plotted in Figure~\ref{fig:powersim_multivariate1}.

 For all methods, heavier tails led to higher power.
 This is because most methods give more weight to points further away from the center, which makes them more sensitive to dependence in the tails.
 This explanation is confirmed by the fact that $\dCor$ typically performs somewhat better than the other alternatives here.
 Its non-robustness causes it to easily pick up the dependence in the extreme tails of the distributions.
 Normal scores is next, and is also sensitive to dependence in the tails due to the unboundedness of the applied transformation.
 The biloop transform is ranked third here, and still performs well even though its robustness properties make it less dependent on the tails of the distribution.
 The $\dCor$ after rank transform performed only slightly lower.

 Figure \ref{fig:powersim_multivariate2} plots the power of the permutation tests on the multiplicative and log-squared settings.
 In the multiplicative setting $\dCor$ performed best, followed by the normal scores, biloop, and rank transforms.
 Note that his is again a setup where the dependence is most pronounced in the tails.
 In the log-squared setting we have more dependence in the center of the distribution.
 Here the biloop together with normal scores performed best.
 The rank transform still performed quite well, followed by the classical $\dCor$.